Stanny2017/frontendmasters-demo/README.md

 # frontendmasters-demo

-this repo records the lessons i learned on FrontendMasters.
+This repo records the demos and knowLedge i learned on [FrontendMasters](https://frontendmasters.com/).

+## demos

+1. calculator
+2. feed a mole